mariobris/blog/content/articles/crossplane/_index.md

 Welcome to this comprehensive tutorial series on <a href="https://www.crossplane.io/" target="_blank" rel="noopener noreferrer" style="color:blue;">Crossplane</a>, the cloud-native control plane for infrastructure management.
 This guide will take you through everything from understanding the fundamentals to deploying and managing cloud resources across multiple providers.

-Each article includes practical, hands-on steps, curated resources, and industry best practices designed to help you progress from beginner to confident Crossplane developer. **Basic Kubernetes experience is recommended.**
+Each article includes practical, hands-on steps, curated resources, and industry best practices.
+This series will help you progress from beginner to confident Crossplane developer.

+**Basic Kubernetes experience is recommended.** If you're new to Kubernetes operators, I recommend reading the [Kubernetes Operator SDK tutorial series](../operator-sdk/) first.

 Happy learning!